James IV of Scotland: Diplomacy and war

 As a result of the Italian Wars, in October 1511 Pope Julius II created a Holy League against France.
-The new alliance included the Papacy, Venice, Spain, and the Holy Roman Empire.
-In November 1511, England also joined the League, with Henry VIII deciding to use the occasion as an excuse to conclude the Treaty of Westminster — a pledge of mutual aid against the French — with Ferdinand II.Goodwin, George, "Fatal Rivalry", p.
-123. Relations between the Scottish and English kings continued to deteriorate with the passing of the Subsidy Act by the English parliament in 1512, with the act's preamble declaring that the King of Scots was "the very homage and obedience of right to your Higness [Henry VIII]’.
-This assault on Scotland’s independence was a reassertion of claims to English overlordship which had been implicitly revoked on a permanent basis by the 1502 Treaty of Perpetual Peace.
+The new alliance included the Papacy, Venice, Spain and the Holy Roman Empire.
+In November 1511, England also joined the League, with Henry VIII deciding to use the occasion as an excuse to conclude the Treaty of Westminster — a pledge of mutual aid against the French — with Ferdinand II.
+Relations between the Scottish and English kings continued to deteriorate with the passing of the Subsidy Act by the English parliament in 1512, with the act preamble declaring that the King of Scotland was "the very homage and obedience of right to your Highness [Henry VIII]".
+This assault on Scotland's independence was a reassertion of claims to English overlordship which had been implicitly revoked on a permanent basis by the 1502 Treaty of Perpetual Peace.
 The English justification of the claim was that James IV had broken the peace, and was preparing for war.
-This was completely specious as James had by then not even acceded to Louis XII’s urgent requests to renew the Franco-Scottish alliance.
-In theory there was a ‘court of appeal’ which had the power to adjudicate such differences between the parties to the treaty: the Papacy.
+This was completely specious as James had by then not even acceded to Louis XII's urgent requests to renew the Franco-Scottish alliance.
+In theory, there was a "court of appeal" which had the power to adjudicate such differences between the parties to the treaty: the Papacy.
 But Pope Julius II was now an ally of England, and far from being an honest broker.
 James IV had so far refused the French king's requests to renew the Franco-Scottish alliance as Louis XII was not offering a sufficient benefit in return.
-However, Henry VIII’s increasingly belligerent stance effectively ensured that the Auld Alliance would be renewed.
+However, Henry VIII's increasingly belligerent stance effectively ensured that the Auld Alliance would be renewed.
 James gave formal agreement to the renewal of the alliance in July 1512, but this was a gesture rather than a commitment of active support against England, and it was still possible that Scotland would remain neutral in any Anglo-French war.